mkosir/demozap/README.md

 Maintaining example code and demo separately makes it painful, it's easy to get them out of sync 🙅

-Code can't lie, demo code can 💥
+Code can't lie, documentation can 💥

 DemoTab CLI keeps your code up to date with demo 💪